rmakynen/JEasyCrypto/README.md

 * Please format your code.
     * How to format code using IntelliJ IDEA or Eclipse: https://github.com/google/google-java-format
     * How to format code using VSCode please see the file: VSCode_format_guide.md

-This project considers the output of the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE `Reformat Code` option as the gold standard.

 ### Who do I talk to? ###